Nebula: Efficient, Private and Accurate Histogram Estimation: Design

 \subsection{Dummy Data Injection}

-The aggregation server can see the tags of unrevealed submissions\footnote{This is the cost that we pay in favour of enabling the aggregation server to do the aggregation by itself without any interaction with other servers/clients in practical scenarios.} which might leak information about their underlying values.
-To control this leakage, \name adds dummy submissions such that the amount of information that the aggregation server can learn about these tags is bounded within the DP guaranteed range (Algorithm~\ref{alg:dummy}).
-In particular, dummy data makes the histogram of unrevealed submissions differentially private.
-Remarkably, this is accomplished without impacting the correctness and utility of the aggregations, as the dummy data is automatically filtered out due to each dummy data group being smaller than the threshold (see line~3 in Algorithm~\ref{alg:dummydata}).
-This dummy data injection can be done by randomly selecting a client.
+While the aggregation server cannot recover the data values submitted by less than \threshold clients, it does observe the tags of these unrevealed submissions.\footnote{The cost that we pay in favour of enabling the aggregation server to do the aggregation by itself without any interaction with other servers/clients in practical scenarios.} The aggregation server thus learns the multiplicity of unrevealed submissions sharing the same tag, which could potentially expose information about their underlying values if the server possesses additional side information.
+To control this leakage, \name adds dummy submissions such that the amount of information that the aggregation server can learn about these tags is bounded within the DP guaranteed range (Algorithm~\ref{alg:dummy}\footnote{The efficient version of Algorithm~\ref{alg:dummy-modified} used in our security proof (Appendix~\ref{app:secproof}).
+The only difference is that the client constructs dummy submissions locally instead of interacting with the randomness server, trivially tolerated by our security proof.}).
+Dummy data makes the histogram of unrevealed submissions differentially private.
+This dummy data injection can be done by randomly selecting a client, and it does not affect the correctness and utility of the aggregations, as dummy data is automatically filtered out because each dummy group is smaller than the threshold (see line~3 in Algorithm~\ref{alg:dummydata}).